Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Preliminaries and Dynamic Network Setup

-In \cite{henk2018identifiability}, the identifiability in Definition~\ref{defn:netid} is also referred to as ``global identifiability''.
+In \cite{henk2018identifiability}, identifiability in Definition~\ref{defn:netid} is also referred to as ``global identifiability''.
+In this paper, we simply use the term ``identifiability'' for ``global identifiability'' for ease of notation.
 The term ``almost all'' means the exclusion of parameters that are in a subset of $\Theta$ with Lebesgue measure zero.
-We refer to \cite{bazanella2017identifiability,hendrickx2018identifiability} for more details about the notion of generic identifiability. \begin{remark} Although we consider only excitation input $r$ in the definition of identifiability, the disturbances $v_e$ in \eqref{eq:net} can also be taken into account as in \cite{cheng2019allocation}.
-Under some mild assumptions, disturbance inputs play a similar role as the excitation inputs.
-For the sake of simplicity we will not include such generalization in this paper. \end{remark}
+We refer to \cite{bazanella2017identifiability,hendrickx2018identifiability} for more details about the notion of generic identifiability. \begin{remark} Although we consider only $[T]_{\mathcal{C},\mathcal{R}}$, i.e. the transfer from $r$ to $y$, as a basis for identifiability, the disturbances $v$ in \eqref{eq:net} can also be taken into account as is done in \cite{cheng2019allocation}.
+Under some mild assumptions, disturbance inputs play a similar role as excitation inputs, and therefore the results in this paper can directly be generalized to include $v$ by using the notion of extended graphs (\cite{cheng2019allocation}).
+For the sake of simplicity, we will not address that generalization in this paper. \end{remark}

 Identifiability of a dynamic network model set reflects the ability to distinguish between models in the set $\mathcal{M}$ from measurement data, or more precisely, from the transfer matrix $[T]_{\mathcal{C},\mathcal{R}}$ as described in Definition~\ref{defn:netid}.
 In this sense, network identifiability essentially depends on the presence and location of external excitation signals $r$ and the selection of measured vertex signals $y$.